 The school is housed in a large building at 205 Townsend Street and the main entrance is at the corner of Townsend and Hazelwood, near the flagpole.
 Please avoid the other entrances and enter through the main door.
 For handicapped access, call the main office to get directions on entering the building.

 For driving directions, click on the map below.
-Parking spaces in the building parking lot can be used by our visitors but most are typically occupied by our staff.
-We recommend street parking in the neighborhood, such as on Deckard Street.
+The building parking lot can be used by our visitors but most spaces are occupied by our staff 7AM-3PM.
+We recommend street parking in the neighborhood.
 Please read the signs carefully to avoid street cleaning, especially on Friday.
-Note that you should avoid parking on Townsend Street in front of the school because you will interfere with bus traffic.
+Note that you should avoid parking on Townsend Street in front of the school 6AM-4PM because you will interfere with bus traffic.

 To take public transportation, click here for a list of MBTA routes.

 If you are the parent of a prospective student, we would love to welcome you to BLA!
 Our students are admitted based on results of an entrance test, called the Independent Schools Entrance Exam (ISEE), and grade point average (GPA).
 After the results are released by the Boston Public Schools, eligible students and families can visit BLA by making arrangements through the main office.
 Unfortunately, our school policy currently does not allow prospective students to shadow current students during the school day.
 At your request, we may put you in touch with other parents so you can ask them about our school.